-Mentors help you to bring these ideas out of your head and see how they impact on others.
+Mentors help you bring these ideas out of your head and see how they impact others.

 How should a mentoring relationship begin?

 “Mentor and mentee should begin by defining the terms of the relationship.
-Goals need to be set and frequency of meetings agreed.
+Goals need to be set, and the frequency of meetings agreed.
 Having a clear objective is fundamental to successful mentoring.”

 Can a mentor be younger than the mentee?

 “Maybe?
-But it is important that it is clear what the mentor is providing to the relationship.
-If the mentor has particular experience to offer then age is not a concern.”
+However, it is important that what the mentor provides to the relationship is clear.
+If the mentor offers particular experience, age is not a concern.”

 Who should be responsible for communication, mentor or mentee?